Tending, nurturing, and facilitating community.

 Creating radically inclusive and safe-to-be-brave spaces – especially online.

 This is our work, together.

-I provide Community Stewardship Strategy Sessions to consult with leaders, activists, and entrepreneurs
+I provide Community Facilitation Strategy Sessions to consult with leaders, activists, and entrepreneurs

 who are managing and growing communities in person and online.